 The Indian law of contracts is codified (Indian Contract Act, 1872).
 It is largely based on English Common Law.
 For any binding contract to come into existence, there should be an agreement between two or more parties who are competent to contract, and the parties must have entered into the agreement with their free consent, for a lawful consideration and a lawful object.
 These requirements are mandated by the Act (Section 10).
-Further, rudimentary requirements of a valid offer, followed by an acceptance of an offer, with the intention of entering into a legally enforceable agreement not void in law, are other essentials of a valid contract.
-The Indian Contract Act recognises common law doctrines, including recognising implied terms and contra proferentem.
+The other essential for a valid contract is a valid offer, followed by an acceptance, with the intention of entering into a legally enforceable agreement.
+The courts recognise common law doctrines, including implied terms and contra proferentem.